maikel/glib-senders/README.md

-Senders and Receiver for the GNOME Glib library
+Senders and Receivers for the GNOME Glib library
 ===============================================

 This is a small C++ library that glues together the Glib event loop and the current executor proposal for C++.